Every Grain of Sand

 "Every Grain of Sand" is a song written by Bob Dylan, recorded in Los Angeles in the spring of 1981 and released in August of that year on Dylan's album Shot of Love.
 It was subsequently included on the compilation Biograph.
 An early version of the song, recorded in September 1980 and featuring Jennifer Warnes on backing vocal, was released in 1991 on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.
+As of June 2026, Dylan had performed the song in concert 491 times.

 Background and composition

 Dylan had, according to his biographer Ian Bell, become a born again Christian in November 1978.
 "Every Grain of Sand" contains powerful allusions to Jesus, faith, and spirituality (‘In the fury of the moment I can see the Master's hand / In every leaf that trembles, in every grain of sand’).
 Rolling Stone described it as a "mature update" of Dylan's 1964 song "Chimes of Freedom".

 That was an inspired song that came to me.
 I felt like I was just putting down words that were coming from somewhere else, and I just stuck it out.